-Boundary Theme Representation Natural England Commentary the Natural Beauty Assessment Report does not differentiate between the distinctive, steep, wooded, greensand slopes that define the valley and the more gently grading, settled slopes that occur above these; instead, all slopes around the Wey Valley are included in the candidate AONB, regardless of their landscape and visual contribution to the Wey Valley. the residential areas of Compton and Moor Park, which are located onmore gently sloping areas, are included in the candidate AONB. the extent of residential development and private gardens within the candidate AONB of a total area of approximately 202ha, around 70.8ha, or 35% of the total area of the candidate AONB is occupied by houses and private gardens. significant tree cover notable proportion of those trees are non-native, and that the estate roads (such as Monks Well, Temple's' Close and Compton Way), are typically defined by closely trimmed, non-native hedgerows and trees.
+Boundary Theme Representation Natural England Commentary the extent of residential development and private gardens within the candidate AONB: of a total area of approximately 202ha, around 70.8ha, or 35% of the total area of the candidate AONB is occupied by houses and private gardens. significant tree cover notable proportion of those trees are non-native, and that the estate roads (such as Monks Well, Temple's' Close and Compton Way), are typically defined by closely trimmed, non-native hedgerows and trees.
 Houses in these areas are large, in well managed gardens, typically of 20th century origin and lack distinctive or vernacular features.
 The roads in these areas are typically edged by mown grass verges with laurel, conifer or rhododendron hedgerows and non-native trees there is very little evidence in the Natural Beauty Assessment Report that all of the Wey Valley candidate AONB meets the six Natural Beauty Criteria: a strong case is made for the Wey Valley, but the case for the valley sides to the north and south is very weak.
-Inspector at the Waverley Lane Appeal (see appeal reference APP/R3650/W/15/3139911, 24th January 2017), which is a site wholly within the candidate AONB, both cases the arcadian qualities were highlighted in the Farnham Neighbourhood Plan and that the density of development was low, and properties loosely arranged such that the landscape flowed through the areas and remained dominant.
-The low density of development is reflected in the AGLV designation which includes these settled areas.
-The existence of housing per se is not an impediment to designation as AONB.
-Natural England Guidance is clear that settlements are considered on their merits.
-Both Compton and Moor Park are low density, and comprise properties set within extensive grounds or nestled within the folds of the landscape and shrouded in woodland.
+Inspector at the Waverley Lane Appeal (see appeal reference APP/R3650/W/15/3139911, 24th January 2017), which is a site wholly within the candidate AONB, concluded that this site was influenced by suburban elements to the west of Old Compton Lane, (see paragraph 6.44).
+He also concluded that the site "lacked significant attributes which would elevate it to something more than open countryside", and consequently that it would not be considered to be a valued landscape in the sense of paragraph 109 (now 174(a)) of the National Planning Policy Framework (see paragraph 6.54) There is therefore consensus that the floodplain of the River Wey should form part of the AONB, but no consensus density, and comprise properties set within extensive grounds or nestled within the folds of the landscape and shrouded in woodland.
 Neither area of development adversely impacts on the qualities of the area as a whole and, whilst more urban in character, they do not detract from the qualities of the wider valley landscape.
 Both are noted in the Farnham Neighbourhood Plan as expressing arcadian qualities.
 Natural England Guidance is clear that not all natural beauty factors need to be met for an area to qualify for designation but that there needs to be a weight of evidence of natural beauty.
 Natural England considers that within the proposed Wey Valley extension, the Natural Beauty Criterion is met.
 Conclusion Minor deletion to exclude permitted housing development off Waverley Lane.
-(Deletion 1 - Refer to Figure 13b)
+(Deletion 1 - Refer to Figure 13a)